What Heals Leaky Gut Syndrome?

 1- It gives a satisfying answer for what causes autoimmune diseases, that were left unanswered for a long time.

-2- Some people who suffer from autoimmune diseases noticed reverse in their symptoms.
+2- Some people who suffer from autoimmune diseases noticed a reverse in their symptoms.
 However, this complete or partial reverse was attained by following diet plans designed to heal leaky gut.

 This injection was designed to mimic the food allergic reaction some may experience after consuming specific foods.
-After just 5 minutes, 22 of them experienced widening in the intestinal spaces accompanied by an increase in allergy symptoms.
+After just 5 minutes, 22 of them experienced a widening in the intestinal spaces accompanied by an increase in allergy symptoms.

 Meanwhile, the rest weren’t affected by the injected substance.
 However, the affected individuals followed an elimination diet.
 Surprisingly, this diet made them experience improvement in their symptoms by 50% during the first 4 weeks and 74% improvement during 12 months.